 For both the component-based prototypes and the advanced prototype, rapid incremental prototyping of a series of interfaces that support the functionality developed in the other technical work packages will be carried out.
 Every prototype will be made available online ("release soon, release often") and exposed to users for informal testing and fast feedback loops.
+All queries will be logged for analysis by the developers.
 Results from user experiences with the prototypes will be fed back as requests for improvements in functionality to the other technical WPs.
 The advanced user interface will be evaluated with users before integrating it into the end-to-end system.